xavieryang007/eino/README.md

 # Overview

-**Eino['aino]** (pronounced as "I know") aims to be the ultimate LLM application development framework in Golang.
+**Eino['aino]** (pronounced similarly to "I know") aims to be the ultimate LLM application development framework in Golang.
 Drawing inspirations from many excellent LLM application development frameworks in the open-source community such as LangChain & LlamaIndex, etc., as well as learning from cutting-edge research and real world applications, Eino offers an LLM application development framework that emphasizes on simplicity, scalability, reliability and effectiveness that better aligns with Golang programming conventions.

 What Eino provides are:
 - a carefully curated list of **component** abstractions and implementations that can be easily reused and combined to build LLM applications